River Lugg: History

 At the time of the Domesday Book, which recorded details of a survey of the land in 1086, the Lugg was an important river for milling.
 Some 80 mills were recorded in the county of Herefordshire, and of those, around one third were located in the valley of the Lugg, some on tributaries and others on the main river.
 In addition, those on the Lugg were valued considerably higher than those elsewhere, with an average value of 15 shillings and 4 pence, compared to 6 shillings and 7 pence for mills on other rivers.
 At that time, the hay meadows on the banks of the Lugg were the largest in the county, and the valley produced large crops of hay and corn.
 At least four of the sites were recorded as having fulling mills subsequently, but none were recorded when a survey of the river was made in 1697.

 Between the 17th and 19th centuries, four acts of Parliament were passed which specifically named the River Lugg in their titles, but the middle two had the most effect on the river.
-The first, the Rivers Wye and Lugg Navigation Act 1726 (13 Geo.
-1. c.
-34) (14 Cha.
+The first, the Rivers Wye and Lugg Navigation Act 1662 (14 Cha.
 2. c.
-15), was passed on 19 May 1662, entitled An Act for the making navigable the Rivers Wye and Lugg, and the Rivers and Brooks running into the same, in the counties of Hereford, Gloucester and Monmouth.
+15 Pr.), was passed on 19 May 1662, entitled An Act for the making navigable the Rivers Wye and Lugg, and the Rivers and Brooks running into the same, in the counties of Hereford, Gloucester and Monmouth.
 Sir William Sandys was appointed to carry out the work, which involved building weirs and flash locks to maintain water levels, but his previous experience on the Warwickshire Avon did not fit the Wye, which was a much steeper and faster-flowing river, and the work was abandoned by about 1668, before any work had been started on the Lugg.

 The second act of Parliament was obtained on 17 March 1695, the Rivers Wye and Lugg Navigation Act 1695 (7 & 8 Will.
 3. c.
 14), entitled An Act for making navigable the Rivers of Wye and Lugg, in the county of Hereford.
 One important effect of this act was that it re-established both rivers as free navigations, for it contained the clause:

 Therefore be it enacted that the rivers Wye and Lugg may be henceforth accounted, deemed and taken to be free and common rivers for all to make use of for carrying and conveying of all passenger goods, wares and commodities by boats, barges, lighters and other vessels whatsoever.